skip to log on skip to main content

 What does contents insurance cover?

-Most household items that aren't permanently fixed to the building will be covered by contents insurance including furniture, carpets, floating floor boards, blinds or curtains, electronics and appliances, clothing, jewellery, and other personal possessions.
+Most household items that aren't permanently fixed to the building will be covered by contents insurance including furniture, carpets, blinds or curtains, electronics and appliances, clothing, jewellery, and other personal possessions.

-If you're curious about how you can best protect your belongings you can read our tips for getting more from your home insurance.
+If you're curious about how you can help protect your belongings you can read our tips for getting more from your home insurance.

 Whether you're a homeowner or renter there are plenty of benefits to taking out contents insurance to protect your valuables from loss due to unexpected accidents, damage or theft.
-So it pays to be prepared by sufficiently protecting yourself from the sudden costs of replacing or repairing items.
+So, it helps to be prepared by sufficiently protecting yourself from the sudden costs of replacing or repairing items.

 ANZ Contents Insurance provides several advantages including: